How to Write a Media Advisory in 2023 (+ Free Template)

 When you’re ready to distribute your announcement, use our #1 recommended media distribution service for small businesses: EIN Presswire, starting under $100.

-It is essential to follow the proper format journalists expect to see.
-To make it easy, we created a free media advisory template you can download that adheres to the standard media alert format and guidelines.
+To make it even easier, we created a free media advisory template you can download that adheres to the standard media alert format and guidelines.
 Use it as you follow the five steps below for writing one.

-1. Format Your Announcement
+Step 1: Format Your Announcement

 Before writing a media advisory (sometimes called a press advisory or media alert), it’s important to get the structure and formatting right.
-If you want your announcement to be read by people in the media, follow industry standards on proper formatting so the reader knows exactly where to look for specific event details quickly.
+If you want your announcement to be read by people in the media, follow industry standards on proper formatting, so the reader knows exactly where to look for specific event details quickly.
 The media advisory template above is already formatted correctly to help you save time.

-Below the header is the headline, which should be centered and in a bold font slightly larger than the rest of the advisory.
+Below the header is the headline, which should be centered and in a bold font, slightly larger than the rest of the advisory.
 While optional, this can be followed by a subheadline in italics.
 The headlines may be the only part of the advisory a journalist considers when choosing whether to attend or cover your news, so they need to be attention-getting and compelling.

 The remainder of the advisory outlines the details of your news.
 One way to ensure your announcement includes all the information journalists need is to answer the what, who, when, where, and why questions as laid out in the media advisory template above.
 Finally, conclude the advisory with any attractive details that might make them want to attend, such as the opportunity to get exclusive photos with celebrities or high-profile individuals.